sdcst12-students/b201-list-comprehension-Keita354/README.md

 # Assignment
 * Work through the assignments in assignment.py to convert your code from your previous assignment to use list comprehension
 * Open up deck.py.
-Use list comprehension with the 2 lists to create a new list that shows all 52 possible cards in a deck of cards, and then print the first 5 cards in thd deck.
+Use list comprehension with the 2 lists to create a new list that shows all 52 possible cards in a deck of cards, and then print the first 5 cards in the deck.

 # Further Practice
 * expand on your deck assignment.
 Some function ideas: